Donor intent: Sunsetting versus perpetuity

-Rosenwald cautioned donors against perpetuity: "I am opposed to gifts in perpetuity for any purpose."
 Some donors have attempted to preserve their intent either by "giving while living" or by establishing a date or timeframe in the future by which a foundation must disburse its assets, or "sunset."
 Chuck Feeney founded the Atlantic Philanthropies, which is scheduled to spend down its assets by 2017.

 In 1975, inspired by the controversy over donor intent at the Ford Foundation, John M. Olin adopted plans for the John M. Olin Foundation to disburse its assets by 2005.
 Olin believed that capitalism was the basis of prosperity and sought to promote conservative political and legal thinking.

-The spend-down plan gave the Olin Foundation the spending profile of a foundation with three times as many assets, Jeffrey Cain has written: "The Olin Foundation made a deliberate decision to have a profound impact on its time, rather than a lighter one that spanned years into the future."
+The Olin Foundation made a deliberate decision to have a profound impact on its time rather than spreading it out lightly over the perpetual future," adopting a spend-down plan that gave it the spending profile of a foundation with three times as many assets through its sunset.

 Mission statements

+A specific mission statement is not always part of establishing a charitable trust.

 Carnegie left the Carnegie Corporation's mission vague and open-ended by instructing his successors to "promote the advancement and diffusion of knowledge and understanding" but also granting "full authority to change policies or causes hitherto aided, from time to time, when this, in their opinion, has become necessary or desirable.
 They shall best conform to my wishes by using their own judgment."
 In creating the John D. and Catherine T. MacArthur Foundation, John D. MacArthur reportedly told his lawyer, "I'll make [the money].
 But you people, after I'm dead, will have to learn how to spend it."

 Other donors are much narrower.
 James B. Duke specified percentages of the annual payout that would go to various categories of giving by the Duke Endowment, including even a formula for reimbursing charity hospitals.
 Today, some donors leave detailed documents to supplement official mission statements, including reflections on their principles, video statements, and records of their personal giving.